jessada/pyCancerSig/README.md

 -i {file}           input VCF file (required)
--r {file}           path to genome reference (required) -o {file}           output snv feature file (required) --sample_id {id}    a sample id to be used as a column header in the output file (This will replace sample id from vcf header) (optional)
+-r {file}           path to genome reference (required) -o {file}           output snv feature file (required)
 ```

 `cancersig profile sv` [options]:
 ```
 -i {file}           input VCF file (required)
--o {file}           output sv feature file (required) --sample_id {id}    a sample id to be used as a column header in the output file (This will replace sample id from vcf header) (optional)
+-o {file}           output sv feature file (required)
 ```

 `cancersig profile msi` [options]: